-How often do you consider the impact a breach in your supply chain could have?
+How often do you consider the impacts a breach in third-party communication could have on the business?

 How to Fight Back

-- Securing email communication to effectively defend your company against BEC and EAC attacks—which, according to the FBI, have cost businesses $26B between June 2016 and July 2019—is a key first step to mitigating supply your chain risk
+- Securing email communication to effectively defend your company against BEC and EAC attacks

-- How DMARC and dynamic imposter detection can help you start to establish trust in your communication, it will give you visibility of the security journey your own supply chain is on, allowing you to guide and advise them as appropriate
+- How DMARC can help you start to establish trust in your communication, gain visibility of the security journey your own supply–chain is on, and to allow you to guide and advise the workforce

-- Understand your human attack surface and quantify risk
+- Understand your human attack surface and quantify the risk

-- Gain insights into how a people centric security model will help you quantify risk, understanding who is being attacked and who is vulnerable to attack allowing you to deliver targeted education to act as your best line of defence against social attacks
+- Gain insights into who is being attacked and who is vulnerable to attack, allowing you to deliver targeted education to act as your best line of defence against social attacks

-This virtual boardroom will also equip you with real-life case studies of how other businesses are obtaining practical approaches to supply-chain risk management, as well as the steps you could consider in order to gain visibility and control of the business risk.
+This virtual boardroom will also equip participants with real-life case studies of how other businesses are obtaining practical approaches to supply-chain risk management, as well as the steps you could consider, to gain visibility and control of the business risk.
 We will also address:

 - Attain a practical approach to supply-chain risk management